mariariyojefrim/cloud-biometric-banking-system/README.md

 Cloud Biometric Banking System

-     A secure cloud-based banking application using fingerprint authentication for fraud prevention.
+-A secure cloud-based banking application using fingerprint authentication for fraud prevention.
 Developed with Python Flask as final year project.

 Key Features